Skip to main content

 When you take advantage of retargeting ads, then, you are optimizing that first investment.
 You’ll put more time into the people most likely to make the purchase.
 These are the site visitors that are most valuable to you because the conversions are likely to be higher when they do make it back to your site.

-What are the challenges of retargeting?
+What Are the Challenges of Retargeting?

 There are challenges to any type of marketing.
 It’s all about hitting the sweet spot — that place where you are saying just enough in the right way to bring people back to close the sale.
 Yet, challenges can occur.